Table of Contents

 Whether they are between foreigners or Turks, all weddings in Turkey must be conducted by Turkish authorities and must follow the Turkish civil code and its accompanying rules.
 Foreigners who want to marry in Turkey must provide their marriage permits from their home country’s appropriate Civil Status Register and show that they are not previously married.
 Otherwise, these weddings will not be performed by Turkish officials.
 This implies that under Turkish law, married couples cannot remarry in Turkey.

 If you are a foreigner looking to marry in Turkey, our legal firm in Turkey can help you with the entire process and documentation.

 In Turkey, the law which will apply to transactions involving foreign elements and relations regarding private law was organized by the International Private Law (“IPL”), No. 5718.
-It is possible to marry the two foreigners in Turkey.
-The marriage license and conditions are subject to the national law of each spouse at the time of marriage.
-Each spouse depends on of his/her national law.
-For instance, capacity to act of a German citizen who wants to marry in Turkey, will be determined according to German law.
+Thus, two foreigners can marry in Turkey.
+For the marriage of foreigners in Turkey, the marriage license and conditions are subject to the national law of each spouse at the time of marriage.
+Each spouse depends on his/her own national law.
+For instance, the capacity to act as a German citizen who wants to marry in Turkey will be determined according to German law.

 According to IPL, the form of marriage is subjected to the law of the country where the marriage is made.
 Two foreigners wishing to marry in Turkey must provide preconditions primarily.
 The application process can be carried out by a proxy.
 However, there is a need for a special authority on the subject in the power of attorney.